All the info on the UCI World Cup in Fort William

 Who's going to win Fort William in 2022?

 It's nearly a month and half since the downhill elite last went World Cup racing.
 That was the opening round in Lourdes at the end of March.
 The break has allowed the athletes and their teams to get in some more valuable testing time on their bikes.
 Some athletes have also been racing in the intervening time.
 One of those race events was the British National Downhill series race on May 8 at Fort William.
 As you'd expect a lot of the World Cup athletes travelled to Scotland to race.
-Germany’s Nina Hoffmann and Britain's Danny Hart took the wins in the men's and women's races respectively.
+Germany’s Nina Hoffmann and Britain's Danny Hart took the wins in the men's and women's elite races respectively, and UCI junior leader Jackson Goldstone finished second in his age category.

 When it comes to those who'll be in contention in the men's race we can't not mention current Downhill World Champion Greg Minnaar.
 The South African has won in Fort William on no fewer than seven occasions.
 He's got the know-how to make it win number eight.

-Elsewhere, Pierron also knows how to get speed out of Fort William as a two-time winner, and won at Lourdes earlier in the season and looks he's getting back to his old self.
+Elsewhere, Iles is also a top contender at Fort William, as he will be looking to continue his momentum after a second place finish at Lourdes earlier in the season.
 In terms of a home winner, Hart, Matt Walker or Reece Wilson are the best bets to delight the partisan crowd.

 Download the free Red Bull TV app and catch the MTB action on all your devices!
 Get the app here